karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 {{< video src="/videos/httpclient-scenario1-timewait2.mp4" type="video/mp4" preload="auto" >}}

-## Pros & cons
+## Pros & cons of this scenario

 ### Pros
 - None

 ### Cons
-- A new HttpClient is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
+- A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
 - If the app is under heavy load this approach can lead to an accumulation of established TCP connections or TCP connections in a ``TIME_WAIT`` state, which can cause a port exhaustion problem.

 # **Scenario 2: Create a new HttpClient for every request and dispose of it immediately after finishing using it**

-- A new HttpClient is instantiated everytime a new request comes in.
+- A new ``HttpClient`` is instantiated everytime a new request comes in.
-- The HttpClient is disposed right after being used.
+- The ``HttpClient`` is disposed right after being used.

 ```csharp
 [ApiController]